Safety at Interlochen

 Academy students receive multi-pronged support through:

-• Peer Mentoring, whereby 9th and 10th grade students are partnered with select and recommended 11th and 12th grade mentors, to help them feel comfortable at Interlochen.
+- Peer Mentoring, where 9th and 10th grade students are partnered with select and recommended 11th and 12th grade mentors, to help them feel comfortable at Interlochen.

 Protection from Discrimination

-• Interlochen adheres to all applicable laws prohibiting discrimination and harassment in employment and education.
+- Interlochen adheres to all applicable federal and state laws prohibiting discrimination and harassment in employment and education.
 Interlochen does not discriminate in its admissions practices, in its employment practices, or in its educational programs or activities.
 Interlochen also prohibits retaliation against any person opposing discrimination or participating in any discrimination investigation or complaint process internal or external to the institution.

-• All employees are trained on protecting students and staff from discrimination of any kind, including discrimination based on sex and sexual harassment.
-To report discrimination or a safety concern, please click here.
+- All employees are trained on protecting students and staff from discrimination of any kind.

 Digital & Social Media Safety